 How does someone get back into recovery after a relapse?
 The relapse itself can be a very humbling experience.
 The truth is, just because you relapse does not mean you are a failure.
 Many recovering addicts may have relapsed several times before they were able to sustain long-term recovery.
 The following is a guide to recommitting to sobriety after a relapse:

 Step 1 – Admitting the Relapse

 You must be honest with yourself and others after a relapse.
 If you cannot be honest with yourself and admit that you have a problem with drugs and alcohol, you will likely be stuck in relapse mode.
-In 12 step programs, the first step is admitting powerlessness over the substance.
-Being able to be honest and with yourself is one key to moving forward with your recovery.
+In 12-step programs, the first step is admitting powerlessness over the substance.
+Being able to be honest with yourself is one key to moving forward with your recovery.

 Step 2 – Recommit

 Recommit to your sobriety on a personal and spiritual level.
 Making the “one day at a time” philosophy your personal mantra may help you during this time.
-Also, reconnecting with your higher power will give you a firmer foundation to base your recovery on.
+Also, reconnecting with your higher power will give you a firmer foundation on which to base your recovery.

 Step 3 – Admit Your Relapse to Others